The impact of plastic on the environment

 On 14 February 2017, the Telegraph newspaper reported that fly-tipping in the UK had reached ‘crisis levels’.
 That means that plastic (among other things) is being dumped illegally in the countryside.
 The Department for Environment, Food and Rural Affairs (DEFRA) and the Woodland Trust have to foot the bill for clean-up operations.
 So, money is being diverted from other services and environmental projects.

 With consumers becoming more aware of the disastrous effects garbage and plastic waste has on the environment, supermarkets are generally distributing environmentally-friendly bags which are biodegradable.
 At least this is a step in the right direction.

 Now you’re probably wondering, why we at Garçon Wines use plastic bottles for our wines.
 Let us reassure you.
-Not only do we use polyethylene terephthalate (PET or PETE) for our bottles but we’ll also offer a bottle made entirely from recycled PET.
+We offer a bottle made entirely from recycled PET.
 Furthermore, our bottles are completely recyclable and, because they are light, they are easy to transport meaning that carbon dioxide emissions are lowered.
 We, at Garçon Wines, are committed to raising the standards of recycling so that our carbon footprint is kept to an absolute minimum.
 We believe in and uphold a bright future.